MowlanicaBilla/MowlanicaBilla.github.io/_posts/2021-05-24-Day-08-decision-trees.md

   </div>
   <h3>3.
 Are Decision Trees Robust to Outliers</h3>
   <div>
-    <p>Yes.
+    <p style="margin: 0;">Yes.
 Because decision trees divide items by lines, so it does not difference how far is a point from lines.
 Most likely outliers will have a negligible effect because the nodes are determined based on the sample proportions in each split region (and not on their absolute values).<br>
     However, different implementations to choose split points of continuous variables exist.
 Some consider all possible split points, others percentiles.
 But, in some poorly chosen cases (e.g. dividing the range between min and max in equidistant split points), outliers might lead to sub-optimal split points.
 But you shouldn't encounter these scenarios in popular implementations.<br>
     <img src="https://i.stack.imgur.com/OBSfq.png" alt="OBSfq"> <img src="https://i.stack.imgur.com/OBSfq.png" alt="OBSfq"></p>
   </div>
   <h3>4.
 Decision Tree Classifier with Majority vote (Is 50% a majority vote)</h3>
   <div>
-    <p>The goal of ID3 is to get the purest nodes possible ( ironically that is what contributes to its problem of overfitting), so 50% is not pure at all, the data under that node is equally likely to be in one of the classes which makes peedicition tricky, it would be better to grow the tree further and find nodes which are more pure than atleast 50%.</p>
+    <p style="margin: 0;">The goal of ID3 is to get the purest nodes possible ( ironically that is what contributes to its problem of overfitting), so 50% is not pure at all, the data under that node is equally likely to be in one of the classes which makes peedicition tricky, it would be better to grow the tree further and find nodes which are more pure than atleast 50%.</p>
   </div>
   <h3>5.
 Why do decision trees have low accuracy?</h3>
   <div>
-    <p>First a common misconception, Decision trees are deterministic and extremely greedy.
+    <p style="margin: 0;">First a common misconception, Decision trees are deterministic and extremely greedy.
 A random forest is not a decision tree, it as an ensemble of decision trees selected in a way to avoid the potential pitfall of a decision tree.<br>
     In wikipedia ` ` They are often relatively inaccurate.
 Many other predictors perform better with similar data.
 This can be remedied by replacing a single decision tree with a random forest of decision trees...
 Because they are greedy and deterministic if you add one row more or take one out the result can be different, also that they tend to overfit.
 That is my understanding of low accuracy in this sentence.<br>
     In elements of statistical learning ` ` Trees have one aspect that prevents them from being the ideal tool for predictive learning, namely inaccuracy.
 They seldom provide predictive accuracy comparable to the best that can be achieved with the data at hand.
 As seen in Section 10.1, boosting decision trees improves their accuracy, often dramatically.<br>
     Because they are greedy and deterministic they don't normally give their best result.
 That is why random forest and gradient boosting appeared and they are extremely good.
 They replace this pitfall of decision trees.<br>